 The name Musa paradisiaca was coined by Carl Linneaus, the father of modern taxonomy.
 Linneaus was familiar with only one type of banana: the first banana to flower in Europe, a specimen cultivated in George Clifford's glasshouse near Haarlem in the Netherlands.
 In 1736 he named it Musa Cliffortiana, which is technically a 'pre-Linnean' Linnean name.
 In Species Plantarum, which was published in 1753, he renamed it Musa paradisiaca, in reference to the forbidden fruit of paradise.
 What Linneaus did not know is that Musa paradisiaca is not a species but a complex, and sterile, hybrid.

 As the first banana to be described, Musa paradisiaca has long been considered the 'type species' for the genus Musa.
-The name has also been applied to many different cultivars.
-The commonest usage has been to designate Plantains.
+The name also became associated with Plantain cultivars, and the much criticized usage of the word plantain as meaning something that is not covered by the word banana.